FAQs

 You may experience a slight water pressure drop from the water softener.
 However, our water softeners feature 1” ports for the maximum possible water flow and pressure.

 The lifespan of a water softener largely depends on maintenance and usage.
 On average, you can expect a well-maintained system to last 20 to 25 years.
-Regularly replenishing salt, cleaning the brine tank, and scheduling professional servicing can extend its longevity.
+Regularly replenishing salt and scheduling professional servicing can extend its longevity.
 At Serv-All Water Conditioning, we offer reliable systems designed for tackling Las Vegas water hardness in the long term.

 03. Water Softener Questions — Technical